Stress Eating

 Dieting is not about health; it is about an illusion of control.
 An illusion that you’ll have the life you want if you follow the diet.
 If it worked, it would work!

 You can shut off your feelings and ignore them for only so long.
-They’ll overflow and come rushing back, with the accompanying onslaught of stress eating and feeling badly about yourself.
+They’ll overflow and come rushing back with the onslaught of stress eating and feeling poorly about yourself.

 The truth is that Conscious Eating is about learning life-long skills for your health.

 Many of the skills will help in other areas as well.
-SILK helps you use your self-knowledge to live a happy and fulfilling life.
+SILK enables you to use your self-knowledge to live a happy and fulfilling life.

 The big picture view of your life.